Collard and spring greens are some of the tastiest and healthiest cabbages around and they are incredibly easy to grow.

 Growing collard greens from scraps & stems couldn’t be simpler:

-- Take the leftover base of shop bought collard greens.
+- Take the leftover stem of shop bought collard greens.

 - Place in a small bowl or jar of water.